 As stated above, assessment results are valid for specific semesters.
 An assessment taken after a semester has begun IS NOT valid for that semester.
 Assessment results will not be posted within the first two weeks of a semester.
 An assessment taken on the first day of classes will not be posted until after the drop/add period has ended.

 You may take the assessment the maximum number of times allowed by ALEKS PPL but once that number has been reached you may not test again, even if your 12-month subscription has not expired.
 You may continue to use ALEKS PPL as part of your course preparation.

-Our university testing lab has been closed to in-person testing.
-While the lab is closed, we will be testing students remotely.
-Because many students have different levels of technology available to them for testing, we are currently assessing students in an uproctored environment.
+Our university testing lab has been closed to in-person testing and currently remains so.
+While the lab is closed, we are testing students remotely.
+Because students have different levels of technology available to them for testing:

 - Students are currently taking unproctored assessments remotely.